10 Creepy Things Psychopaths Say: 10 Weird Things They Do

 Psychopaths have a significant lack of empathy for other people’s feelings and are often indifferent to the suffering they cause.
 This lack of empathy enables them to engage in actions that might be unthinkable to someone with a conscience.

 Why is it weird?
-It’s unusual because most people possess a natural ability to empathize and understand the feelings of others.
+Because most of us have a natural ability to understand and respond appropriately to the feelings of others.
+Psychopaths don’t.

 2. Put On Their Superficial Charm

-Psychopaths can be charming and charismatic when it serves their purposes.
+Psychopaths can be charming and charismatic when it serves their purposes, even when they are cold by nature.

 3. Manipulative Behavior Is Their Default Behavior